 Where Qi flows blood follows.

 Qi flows through the Twelve Main Meridians throughout every hour of the day.
-There is even a 24-hour Chinese Medicine Theoretical Clock.
+Thus, there is even a 24-hour Chinese Medicine Theoretical Clock.

 How Does Qi Circulate?

 Qi flows from the chest area out to the three arm Yin Meridians (Lung, Pericardium, Heart) to the hands.
 It then transfers to the three paired arm Yang Meridians (Large Intestine, San Jiao, Small Intestine).
-It then flows upward to the head.
+Then, it flows upward to the head.
 Then Qi connects with the three corresponding leg Yang Meridians (Stomach, Gall Bladder, Bladder).
-It then flows down the body to the feet.
+Finally, it then flows down the body to the feet.
 In the feet it connects with the corresponding leg Yin Meridians (Spleen, Liver, Kidney).
 By flowing back up again to the chest it completes the full cycle of Qi.